edenn/decentralj/Commands.md

 Command-line arguments
 ======================

-Give Decentralj (or Decentraljd) the -? or –-help argument and it will print out a list of the most commonly used command-line arguments and then exit:
+Give Decentralj (or Decentraljd) the -? or –-help argument and it will print out a list of the most commonly used command-line arguments.

 ##Usage: